ronggong/interspeech2018_submission01/README.md

 The training materials will be stored in the paths you have set.

-## How to train the models?
+## 6. How to train the models?
 We have provided the training scripts.
 You can find them in `./model_training/train_scripts` folder.
-Before running them, you need change the necessary paths to direct to the training materials which you obtained in the previous step.
+Before running them, you need change the necessary paths (check 3.2) to direct to the training materials which you obtained in the previous step.

 ## Questions?